 Dear (x local TD of X constituency),

 I am writing to you with a deep sense of urgency and concern for the members of Direct Provision in Ireland.
 I wish to draw your attention to the inadequate living conditions experienced by members of Direct Provision.
-These dreadful living conditions have increased these members of our society’s vulnerability to the deadly COVID-19 virus.
-This system is over 20 years old, and I would value your support in bringing this system to an end.
+This system is over 22 years old, and I would value your support in bringing this system to an end.